ryanfitton/ryanfitton-nextjs-2024/README.md

 ## Running a production build:

+Instructions below will need updated.
+A Github pages script in `.github/workflows/static.yml` will handle a production build when deployed to Github pages.

-Ensuring the requirements are met from the 'Running local:' section above;
+~~Ensuring the requirements are met from the 'Running local:' section above;~~

-1. `yarn run build`.
-A static build will be produced in `/build`
+~~1. `yarn run build`.
+A static build will be produced in `/build`~~

-2. If you have PHP installed on your system you can load the production buld in a local web server: `php -S localhost:8080 -t build/`
+~~2.
+If you have PHP installed on your system you can load the production buld in a local web server: `php -S localhost:8080 -t build/`~~

 ## Other: